 Any woman in an affected family can be tested before deciding to get pregnant to find out if she is a carrier.
 If she is not a carrier, she cannot pass the disease on to any of her children.
 A fetus can also be tested for the disease during pregnancy.

 The symptoms and age of onset depend on the type of muscular dystrophy.
 Symptoms of muscular dystrophy often include:

-Becker’s muscular dystrophy is an inherited muscular dystrophy which almost exclusively affects men.
-Worldwide, 1 in every 35,000 males is affected.
-It has a later onset than Duchenne Muscular Dystrophy, usually starting around age 12, and is much less severe and progresses more slowly.
+Becker’s muscular dystrophy which usually starts around age 12, is much less severe and progresses more slowly than Duchenne muscular dystrophy.
 Symptoms include those listed above, plus heart disease, problems with the curvature of the spine, fatigue, problems with thinking, and breathing difficulties.

 Emery-Dreifuss muscular dystrophy causes wasting of the muscles in the lower legs as well as the upper arms.
 It may also affect other areas such as the shoulders, chest, and face.
 Usually, the muscle contractures (shortening of muscle) appear before the muscle weakness appears.

 Oculopharyngeal muscular dystrophy is an adult-onset dystrophy (i.e. appears after the age of 45) that primarily affects those of French Canadian and Jewish descent.
 In Quebec, 1 in 1000 people has this type of muscular dystrophy.
 Symptoms include difficulty swallowing (dysphagia), tongue weakness, weakness in the proximal muscles, difficulty looking up or double-vision (diplopia), and closing or drooping eyelids (ptosis).
 It also causes tongue and facial muscle weakness.